TheOrganicAI/vim-carrey-game/README.md

 ## 📜 **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.
+See the [LICENSE](LICENSE) file for details.

 <p align="center" style="font-family: 'Courier New', monospace; color: #ff00ff;">
     Built with ❤️ by Ayla Croft